Appendix B - Probe Routines

 Note the distinction between times including and excluding called routines.
 For example, 6% of the total time is spent executing NF3DPRECON (represented by 3 '*'s), but another 70% is spent in routines called by NF3DPRECON (represented by 35 '-'s).
 Inspection of the code reveals that NF2DPRECON is called from NF3DPRECON, and TRISOLVE is called from NF2DPRECON.

 If there is a very large number of calls to a particular routine, it is quite possible that the probes themselves will significantly affect execution times.
-The effect can be reduced by selectively removing calls to SB$ENT and SB$EXI from low level routines.
+The effect can be reduced by selectively removing calls to SPAG_SB_ENT and SPAG_SB_EXI from low level routines.